Stanley George Green

 By Gilly Carr

 Stanley George Green was born on 27 December 1900.
-According to Stanley’s son Maurice, Stanley’s father was Jewish but this information was covered up by the family and both Stanley and his wife had been baptised.
-This was evidently a genuine conversion as his letters while in prison clearly show that he was a committed Christian and had successfully brought his children up likewise.
-Stanley was married and worked as the manager and projectionist at West’s cinema in Jersey.
+He was married and worked as the manager and projectionist at West’s cinema in Jersey.
 He encouraged his three children, Maurice, Leslie and Esme, to have a sense of defiance against the occupiers.
 The teenage siblings designed, printed and sold a Christmas card with a hidden V-for-victory and subversive verse inside.
 Despite being born in England, Stanley Green was not deported with other English-born men in September 1942; presumably he gained an exemption because of his job.
 However, his eldest son Leslie, by then 18 years old, was deported to the male civilian internment camp of Laufen.

 Stanley was (correctly) suspected but not convicted of espionage.
 In Jersey, army veterans and members of the Air Raid Precaution (ARP) service had secretly collected intelligence about and mapped the locations of German fortifications.
 Stanley Green photographed these plans and produced a miniaturised negative barely larger than a postage stamp.
 He handed this to the controller of the ARP, Major Crawford-Morrison, when he was deported along with other officers to Laufen in February 1943.
 When in the camp, Crawford-Morrison gave it to an internee due to be repatriated to England and the information thereby reached British Intelligence.

-Stanley was later sent to Fresnes Prison near Paris on 24 July 1944.
+On 1 June 1944, Stanley applied for early release from prison.
+On 17 June the reply came back: he was refused.
+Instead, five weeks later, he was later sent to Fresnes Prison near Paris on 24 July 1944.
 Here he later told his son Maurice that he witnessed and experienced torture (including having his finger and toe nails pulled out) at the Gestapo HQ in the city, but this was not mentioned in his later compensation testimony.
+The reason for this is that this particular tale is likely to be fictional: Maurice Green was known in the family as a pathological liar from a young age and unfortunately made up many stories about his father.
+We should thus be aware of this before accepting any testimony from him.

 It was clear in Stanley’s correspondence with his family that his Christian faith helped him to survive.
 Writing to his son after the war, he wrote: